Inevitability of knowing less than nothing: Choi matrix formulations

-Here we provide a Choi matrix formulation for locally balanced channels.
+Here we provide a Choi matrix formulation for conditionally mixing channels.
 Before doing so, let us first recall~\cite[Eq.~(40)]{Piani_2006}, which indicates how semi-causality can be expressed in terms of the Choi matrix.

 \begin{lemma}[\cite{Piani_2006,Gour5}] The channel $\mathcal{N}_{AB \rightarrow AB'}$ is $A\not\to B'$ semi-causal if and only if the marginals of its Choi matrix~$J^{\mathcal{N}}_{AB\tA B'}$ satisfy

 \end{lemma}